 Approved documents accompanying the Building Regulations in England and Wales make specific reference to the use of sprinklers (Regulations for Scotland and Northern Ireland differ slightly).

-When sprinklers are installed there may be significant benefits in respect of compliance with Approved Document B of the Building Regulations 1991 (as amended).
+When sprinklers are installed there may be significant benefits in respect of compliance with Approved Document B of the Building Regulations 2019.
 For example: the installation of sprinklers can allow buildings to be built closer together, half the spacing is required, to adjoining premises.
 This is a major benefit where site space is limited.

 While there is nothing mysterious about sprinkler systems the high reliability and effectiveness of these systems has come about over the years by strict adherence to the sprinkler rules and design standards.
 It would be wise to select a contractor who is not only capable and competent but who also has an established track record and who can offer proof of compliance with an established quality assurance system.